What is my immigration status while I am on OPT?

 It is not necessary to have an offer of employment before you apply for OPT.

-OPT employment may not begin until you have received your EAD (employment authorization document) and the start date has been reached.
+OPT employment may not begin until you have received your EAD (Employment Authorization Document) card and the start date has been reached.
 Processing of the OPT application may take up to 90 days.
 Please plan your application request and start date accordingly.

 Can I begin work if my requested start date has been reached but I have not received my EAD?